 You must register for this class by going online and visit miregistry.org.
 There is a non-refundable $10 fee for the orientation.

 Phone: (313) 400-6333

 ACCESS to School Readiness is a federal program funded by a United Way Social Innovation Fund grant, which aims to improve early education in metro Detroit.
-This program serves the at-risk, new immigrant, socially isolated and culturally conservative community in southwest Detroit.
-Families with children up to 5 years old are identified by ACCESS and local schools to receive training in parenting, early childhood literacy and education, parent/child interactive literacy and adult education.
-These services will enable children to enter kindergarten with the cognitive, social, emotional and language skills needed to succeed.
+This program serves the at-risk, new immigrant, socially isolated, and culturally conservative community in southwest Detroit.
+Families with children up to 5 years old are identified by ACCESS and local schools to receive training in parenting, early childhood literacy and education, parent-child interactive literacy, and adult education.
+These services will enable parents to become their child’s primary teacher, and the services enable children to enter kindergarten with the cognitive, social, emotional, and language skills needed to succeed.

 ACCESS offers intensive, semester-long English as a Second Language (ESL) classes from September – May for adult women.
 Four levels of ESL are provided where learners focus on listening, speaking, reading, and writing skills.
 Educational field trips and presentations are also provided to enhance learners’ exposure to English and as a way to take their newly acquired skills from the classroom, to real world, authentic, English speaking situations.
 ESL classes aim to develop and improve learners’ communication skills and empower them to be active members of the community.